Muscatine celebrates MUSCOM dispatchers during Public Safety Telecommunicators Week

 “It’s just a week for us to celebrate the great job that (our dispatchers) do throughout the year,” Jasper said, “We have a great group of individuals here, and we’d like the public to know that they’re all fantastic and that they work hard all year for their community.”

-This week was sponsored by the Association of Public Safety Communications Officials (APCO) International.
+This week was sponsored by the Association of Public Safety Communications Officials International.

 Be the first to know